jordwalke/VimJSXHint/README.md

         NeoBundle 'jordwalke/JSXVimHint'

-Then open a JS file edit it, save it and any lint errors should appear.
+Then open a JS file edit it, save it and any lint errors should appear, underlined in red.

 **Support**